outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

     - people who are right are 'capable of saving innocent lives', 'people who arent right' arent capable of anything except 'crimes', people who are right can also 'fix everything bc theyre right about errors as well as everything else like how to fix errors'
         - https://databased.pedramnavid.com/p/its-not-enough-to-be-right
+        - its not enough to be 'nice' or 'loving', pedophiles are 'nice' to pedophiles, thats not good, violation/rape is a 'type of love', its 'forced love', thats not good either
+        - I dont have to be nice to some monster that would violate me in any way whatsoever, dont expect kindness if you diddle someone, expect to be murdered, people get murdered for "home invasions and for rape and violating someone's personal space"

     - I dont exist so that you, turdgay swine, the fakest of all the swine faking virtues online for money, the most jealous bitter unloved denier of all the pedophile swine, can 'experience me', in other words have an 'interesting fun learning experience spent forcing me to interact with a crappy old pedophile, by violating and drugging and robbing me', I exist to kill as many predators as I can, so that sweet angels like my partner can be happy and safe, not so turdgay swine can have a fun learning experience, this is going to be the most painful learning experience of all of human history that will end with your murder, rather than you 'growing as a person', you dont get the privilege of 'growing as a person', you get to die of torture wounds for ruining the world by violating me, privileges are for people, turdgay, youre pedophile swine, you get to be an example to other pedophile swine of what not to do
         - https://medium.com/@erikpmvermeulen/she-showed-me-that-the-world-was-fake-and-how-to-live-a-more-adventurous-life-82407de6ee98